 Holy Blood, Holy Grail by Michael Baigent, Richard Leigh, Henry Lincoln.
-According to the authors, Jesus was probably married and a father - and his bloodline still exists.
+According to the authors, Jesus was probably married and a father.

 The Da Vinci Code by Dan Brown (fiction).
 No, I have not read this book, but almost everyone I know has, and they all insist that it's good.

 The Mahabharata retold by William Buck, translated by Shirley Triest.
 Princes battle for control a kingdom in this ancient Sanskrit poem about a war that is said to have taken place in 1302 BC.

 The Mahabharata: A Shortened Modern Prose Version of the Indian Epic adapted by R. K. Narayan.
 The longest poem ever written, The Mahabharata is about warriors, kings, saints, and goddesses caught up in the romance and drama of family intrigue.

 The Mahabharata translated by Chakravarthi V. Narasimhan.
 This collection of more than 4,000 verses from the epic ancient Hindu poem is supplemented by a glossary, genealogical tables, and an index correlating the verses with the original Sanskrit text.

 The Palace of Illusions: A Novel by Chitra Banerjee Divakaruni.
 Retelling of India's Mahabharata epic from the viewpoint of Princess Panchaali, whose five husbands have been cheated out of their kingdom.